Best Bike Lock of 2023: Strong and Practical

 2. Kryptonite Kryptolok New-U

-It still gives you a decent level of protection though.
-And by improving the shackle so that it locks on both sides rather than just one, Kryptolok has lifted it’s security rating from Sold Secure Silver to Gold.
+By improving the shackle so that it locks on both sides rather than just one, Kryptolok has lifted its Sold Secure rating from Silver to Gold.
+However, the fact that it keeps its 2/5 star rating from ART means it remains very much a medium-security lock.

 It's quite light (weighing about the same as 3.5 cans of Coke).
 And if you attach the frame mount correctly, it's easy to carry while you're riding around.

-Kryptonite's customer service is undoubtedly the best of all the bike lock brands.
-This means a whole load of benefits from free keys to reduced price (or even free) lock replacements in some circumstances.
+Also, Kryptonite's customer service is undoubtedly the best of all the bike lock brands.
+This means a whole load of benefits, from free keys to reduced price (or even free) lock replacements in some circumstances.

 However, if your circumstances are lower risk, then the Kryptonite Kryptolok will provide you with an easy to use bike lock and adequate protection for a very reasonable price.